mekanix/meka.rs/site/content/blog/cloud-computing-basics-2.md

 Title: Cloud Computing Basics 2
 Date: 2014-11-14 22:00
-Tags: cloud; docker; service-discovery; cloud-basics
 Slug: cloud-computing-basics-2
+Author: Meka
+Tags: cloud, docker, service discovery, cloud basics

-So I've scratched the surface of a cloud in a [previous post](/2014/11/13/cloud-computing-basics).
+So I've scratched the surface of a cloud in a [previous post](/blog/2014/11/13/cloud-computing-basics-1/).
 Let's dream on.
 Let's say you're hosting a [Django](https://www.djangoproject.com/) site.
 For start, let's assume that everything is inside one big container: Django, PostgreSQL, NginX, ...